 Sensors that measure PPFD are often called quantum sensors due to the quantized nature of radiation.
 A quantum refers to the minimum quantity of radiation, one photon, involved in physical interactions (e.g., absorption by photosynthetic pigments).
 In other words, one photon is a single quantum of radiation.
+Sensors that function like traditional quantum sensors, but measure a wider range of wavelengths, can be thought of as an 'extended range' quantum sensor.

-Typical applications of quantum sensors include measurement of incident PPFD on plant canopies in outdoor environments or in greenhouses and growth chambers and reflected or under-canopy (transmitted) PPFD measurement in the same environments.
+Typical applications of traditional quantum sensors include incoming PPFD measurement over plant canopies in outdoor environments or in greenhouses and growth chambers and reflected or under-canopy (transmitted) PPFD measurement in the same environments.
+The extended photosynthetically active radiation (ePAR) sensor detailed in this manual uses a detector that is sensitive to radiation from 383-757 nm ± 5 nm, which allows it to measure photons from Far-red.

-Apogee Instruments MQ series quantum meters consist of a handheld meter and a dedicated quantum sensor that is connected by cable to an anodized aluminum housing.
-Sensors consist of a cast acrylic diffuser (filter), photodiode, and are potted solid with no internal air space.
-Although the sensor is not calibrated for underwater measurements, the sensor head and cable are waterproof.
-However, please note that the handheld meter is not waterproof.
-MQ series quantum meters provide a real-time PPFD reading on the LCD display, that determine the radiation incident on a planar surface (does not have to be horizontal), where the radiation emanates from all angles of a hemisphere.
-MQ series quantum meters include manual and automatic data logging features for making spot-check measurements or calculating daily light integral (DLI).
+Apogee Instruments MQ-610 meters consist of a handheld meter and a dedicated sensor that is connected by cable to an anodized aluminum housing.
+SQ-600 series ePAR sensors consist of a cast acrylic diffuser (filter), photodiode, signal processing circuitry mounted in an anodized aluminum housing, and are potted solid with no internal air space.
+MQ series ePAR meters provide a real-time PFD reading on the LCD display, that determine the radiation incident on a planar surface (does not have to be horizontal), where the radiation emanates from all angles of a hemisphere.
+MQ series ePAR meters include manual and automatic data logging features for making spot-check measurements.